casualuser/compound-angular/README.md

 upon a custom Yo (Yeoman) generator combined with CompoundJS's own native generators.

-The goal of this project is to demonstrate Angular code interacting with Compound components using simply a common generator wrapper (this project's code) we'll name 'CompAng' in a branch of Yo using the format 'yo init CompAng'
+The goal of this super project is to integrate Angular code with Compound components using simply a common generator wrapper (this project's code) we'll name 'CompAng' for Yo using 'yo init CompoundAngular'

-It will start with executing a 'compound-init' bash script which installs the Compound app and requirements.
+Our wrapper will start by executing a 'compound-init' bash script which installs the Compound app and handles all its requirements.

-Next it will step through 'yo-init' another bash script which will initialize the files and directories using ejs chrome and view partials having angular required and custom controllers.
+Next it will step through 'yo-init' another bash script which will initialize the app structure (component files & directories) using our ejs chrome and view partials having angular required and custom controllers ready for binding.

 Stay tuned.